Sewer56/sewer56-archives-nx/doc/docs/Specification/Implementation-Details.md

 - Prefer ZStd for large files.

-## Repacking & Merging Nx Archives
+## Repacking & Merging R3A Archives

 !!! info "Repacking/Merging Archives should be a fairly inexpensive operation."

 Namely, it's possible to do the following:

-- Copy compressed blocks directly/chunks between Nx archives.
+- Copy compressed blocks directly/chunks between R3A archives.
     - Decompression buffer size is determined from the file entries, thus blocks can be copied verbatim.
     - It's possible to mix [SOLID block sizes](./File-Header.md#block-size).
         - Provided that SOLID blocks are smaller than the [Chunk Size](./File-Header.md#chunk-size) of the new archive.
         - Verify this by checking if [Chunk Size](./File-Header.md#chunk-size) of all input archive matches.
 - Efficiently use existing SOLID blocks as inputs.
     - Use files inside compressed blocks from File A as input to File B.
-    - With clever usage, (Example: [FromExistingNxBlock][from-existing-nx-block]) you can decompress just-in-time.
+    - With clever usage, (Example: [FromExistingR3ABlock][from-existing-r3a-block]) you can decompress just-in-time.

 The runtime complexity/overheads of repacking are generally very low, so the whole operation should be nearly as fast as just copying the data verbatim.